 Compare Multiple Providers

-Premiums for the same Russian Blue can vary by $15+/month between providers for similar cover.
-Get at least 3 estimates and compare not just price but annual limits, excess amounts, reimbursement percentages, and waiting periods.
+Premiums for the same Russian Blue can vary by $15 or more per month between Australian providers for similar cover.
+Obtain at least three estimates and compare not just price but annual limits, excess amounts, reimbursement percentages, and waiting periods before making a decision.

 5

-With a lifespan of 15 - 20 years, your Russian Blue may need insurance for a long time.
-Consider the total cost of premiums over your cat's lifetime when choosing a plan.
-Some owners start with comprehensive cover and adjust as their cat ages.
+With a lifespan of 15 - 20 years, the total cost of premiums over your Russian Blue's lifetime is a meaningful consideration.
+Some owners start with comprehensive cover during younger years and adjust to mid-tier as their cat ages and their financial priorities change.

 6

-Russian Blues are sensitive to changes in their environment.
+Russian Blues are sensitive to changes in their surroundings.
 Stress can trigger urinary issues and other health problems.
-Maintaining a stable, calm home environment can help reduce stress-related veterinary visits and potential claims.
+Maintaining a calm, consistent home environment - particularly during moves or renovations - can help reduce stress-related vet visits and potential claims.

 Pet Insurance Providers for Russian Blue Cats